Share the page

 Institutional support

-This component is implemented by the ASEAN Centre for Energy, with the aim of creating a framework to encourage energy efficiency in buildings in the region.
-It has four modes of action:
+This component is implemented by the ASEAN Centre for Energy and aims to create a framework that encourages energy efficiency in buildings across the region.
+It operates through four main actions:

-• Making recommendations to work for change in public policies and regulatory frameworks
+- Providing recommendations to promote changes in public policies and regulatory frameworks

-• Implementing tailor-made activities based on the needs of countries identified during the feasibility study
+- Implementing tailor-made activities based on each country’s needs identified during feasibility studies

 Investment grant and technical assistance

-• PEEB ASEAN supports projects at each phase of their advancement, such as feasibility studies, architectural design, construction supervision, and impact assessment.
-These projects are carried out by AFD Group (AFD, Proparco, Expertise France) or by its partners, in synergy with its activities and PEEB’s objectives.
+PEEB ASEAN supports projects at every stage, including feasibility studies, architectural design, construction supervision, and impact assessment.
+These projects are carried out by the AFD Group (AFD, Proparco, Expertise France) or by its partners, in synergy with PEEB’s objectives.

-• PEEB ASEAN mobilizes international technical experts to strengthen the capacities of partners in designing and implementing building projects that are high performing in terms of energy and the environment.
-It can provide investment grants to supplement financing from AFD or Proparco, to help make energy performance and bioclimatic design be considered for projects and then implemented.
+The programme mobilizes international technical experts to strengthen the capacities of partners in designing and implementing high-performance building projects in terms of energy and environmental impact.
+It can provide investment grants to supplement financing from AFD or Proparco, helping ensure that energy performance and bioclimatic design are integrated into projects and effectively implemented.

 Further reading: PEEB Asean grant signed